 A nova is a star that suddenly increases its light by orders of magnitudes and then fades away to its former luminosity in a few months.
 The phenomenon is due to a violent explosion which ejects stellar material into the interstellar medium.
-V745 in the constellation of Scorpius is a binary system composed by a red supergiant and a white dwarf.
+V745 in the constellation of Scorpius is a binary system composed by a red giant and a white dwarf.
 Its latest nova outburst has been observed on 2014 February 6.
 The model shows the outcome about 17 days after the explosion.
-The blue volume represents an equatorial density enhancement around the binary system; the orange transparent surface represents the blast wave.
-The material ejected during the outburst is marked in yellow-orange.
-The red supergiant is visible at the center of the scene; the white dwarf (where the explosion occurs) is too small to be visible.
-The model is the result of a simulation performed with FLASH, a parallel code for astrophysical plasmas.
-Reference: Orlando et al. 2017, MNRAS 464, 5003.
-Credits: INAF - Osservatorio Astronomico di Palermo.
+An equatorial density enhancement around the binary system is shown in blue; the material ejected during the outburst and the associated blast wave are marked in yellow-orange.
+The red giant is visible at the center of the scene; the white dwarf (where the explosion occurs) is visible as a bright spot slightly displaced from the red giant.